Felix-Chang/osc-hackathon2025/README.md

 # osc-hackathon2025
-A fast prototype built during Open Source Hackathon 2025.
+A fast prototype built during the UF Open Source Club Hackathon 2025.
 Clone the repo, create a virtual environment, and install dependencies to reproduce our setup.

+## PosturePal

 ## Quick Start